Support Us Button Widget

 If dreams come true when you wish upon a star, what happens when you wish upon 100 shooting stars?

-The Perseid meteor shower — aka the Perseids — is taking place now through the end of August.
-The shower happens when Earth passes through the trail of Comet Swift-Tuttle, offering spectators across the globe the opportunity to see roughly 100 meteors per hour when the shower is at its peak.
+The Perseid meteor shower — aka the Perseids — is taking place now through Sunday, Sept.
+1. The shower happens when Earth passes through the trail of Comet Swift-Tuttle, offering spectators across the globe the opportunity to see roughly 100 meteors per hour when the shower is at its peak.

 Ready to go meteor hunting?
 Check out our guide below.